ArtifexSoftware/MuPDF.NET/docs/api/document.rst

    .. method:: Recolor(int pageNum, int colorNum)
    .. method:: Recolor(int pageNum, string colorSpaceName)

       Recolor specific page of PDF with specific color mode.

       :arg int pageNum: the number of specific page between 0 and PageCount.
-      :arg int colorNum: the number of colorspace, which means bytes of pixel. gray = 1, rgb = 3, cmyk = 4.
+      :arg int colorNum: the number of colorspace, which means bytes of pixel.
+"GRAY" = `1`, "RGB" = `3`, "CMYK" = `4`.
-      :arg string colorSpaceName: the name of the colorspace, "gray", "rgb", "cmyk".
+      :arg string colorSpaceName: the name of the colorspace, "GRAY", "RGB", "CMYK".

   .. method:: ResolveNames()